 You must create storage policies that will determine the datastore placement of the Kubernetes control plane VMs, containers, and images.
 You can create storage policies associated with different storage classes.

-Before enabling Workload Management, create a storage policy for the placement of Kubernetes control plane VMs.
+Before enabling Workload Management on a vSphere cluster, create a storage policy for the placement of Kubernetes control plane VMs.
 See Create Storage Policies for vSphere with Tanzu.

 Create a Content Library